Which of the following subfields of psychology is correctly match... | Study Prep in Pearson+

 1

-Step 1: Understand the main focus of each psychology subfield mentioned.
-Social psychology studies how people interact and influence each other, cognitive psychology focuses on mental processes like memory and perception, clinical psychology deals with diagnosing and treating mental disorders, and developmental psychology examines how people grow and change over their lifespan.
+Step 1: Understand the main focus of each subfield of psychology.
+Developmental psychology studies how people grow and change over their lifespan, including language acquisition in children.

-Step 2: Analyze the sample topics given for each subfield to see if they align with the subfield's focus.
-For example, neurotransmitters and memory formation relate to brain chemistry and cognition, which fits cognitive or biological psychology rather than social psychology.
+Step 2: Recognize that clinical psychology primarily deals with diagnosing and treating mental health disorders, not group decision-making in organizations.

-Step 3: Evaluate the example of treating phobias using exposure therapy.
-This is a therapeutic technique, which fits clinical psychology rather than cognitive psychology, which is more about understanding mental processes than treatment.
+Step 3: Know that social psychology examines how individuals' thoughts, feelings, and behaviors are influenced by the presence of others, rather than brain injuries and memory.

 Watch next